cockroachlabs/connect-to-serverless/typescript/sequelize/README.md

-# Connection to CockroachDB Serverless using TypeScript and Sequelize
+# Connect to CockroachDB Serverless using TypeScript and Sequelize

 ## How to Run this Code